Park City Remains Open! What to Expect When Visiting.

 - Post signs encouraging patrons to thoroughly disinfect equipment after use

-I heard a lot of events were cancelled.
+I heard a lot of events were canceled.
 What else is there to do in Park City?

 Yes, it’s true that many of our favorite annual events like the Park Silly Sunday Market and Deer Valley Concert Series, but there’s still plenty to do in Park City!
 Try a family hike or a bike ride, get takeout from your favorite restaurant, or rent a vacation home with a private hot tub.